grow-assistant/sales-assistant/docs/templates/country_club/fallback_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has evolved beyond traditional on-course service into a comprehensive club concierge—covering poolside and pickleball-court F&B, on-course deliveries, and seamless to-go orders.
-We know how crucial it is to provide a refined, uninterrupted experience for members.
+[SEASON_VARIATION], Swoop Golf has elevated its offering into a full-service full-club concierge platform—managing poolside F&B, pickleball-court deliveries, on-course orders, and sophisticated to-go services.
+Our mission is to uphold the elevated standards your members expect while boosting efficiency.

-At Pinetree Country Club, we helped reduce average order times by 40%, ensuring that members remained satisfied and rounds weren’t disrupted.
-Would you have time for a quick call to see if [ClubName] could enjoy a similar impact?
+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

+Interested in a quick chat on how this might work for [ClubName]?
+We’d love to share how Swoop can elevate your members’ experience, while optimizing club-wide operations.